6 Scenic Bike Rides in Bologna

 • Best walks in Bologna

 The first suggestion I'd give you if you ask me what to visit in Bologna is to walk.
 Bologna is small enough to be covered in a few hours and walking around is the best way to discover its hidden secrets.
 Gardens, painted porticoes, canals and, most importantly, people are easier to meet if you walk.
-Here are 3 of my favourite walks, plus one very special trekking.
+Here are 3 of my favorite walks, plus one very special trekking.

 • Bologna airport people mover